Plumsail/helpdesk-docs/Online/How To/How to integrate HelpDesk with MS Teams.rst

 On the Team site, create a new page in the Pages library and place a HelpDesk widget on the page.
 To create a Widget, please navigate to the **Settings** page on your HelpDesk site and select **Widget**.
-Click on **New widget configuration**, enter the title for your widget and select **For SharePoint** type:
+Click on **New widget configuration**, enter the title for your widget, and select **For SharePoint** type:

 |CreateWidget|

 Copy ID of the created widget.
-Next, you need to the place the widget on the Team site.
+Next, you need to place the widget on the Team site.
-Navigate to the site page, click on the **"+"** icon to add a new wepbart an select the **Plumsail HelpDesk Widget**:
+Navigate to the site page, click on the **"+"** icon to add a new webpart, and select the **Plumsail HelpDesk Widget**:

 |AddWidget|